Budibase/website/content/blog/data/data-sources.md

 ### 4. Connecting to external data

 When working with external data sources, the next step is actually connecting these to your application.
 How you go about this will naturally depend on the source itself.
-This can be configured manually, or using dedicated data connectors within app builder tools.
+This can be configured manually or using dedicated data connectors within app builder tools.

 This means defining key information about your data source in the app itself.